Keyboard shortcuts

 This chapter turned training into a repeatable typed transformation.
 The model state enters as Parameters, the training step computes gradients from the tiny dataset, and the updated model state leaves as Parameters again.

-The next chapter steps back from the training loop and names reusable structures that appear across the whole course: mapping inside wrappers, changing wrapper shapes consistently, combining traces, and composing local derivative rules.
+The next chapter, Functors, Naturality, Monoids, and Chain Rule, steps back from the training loop and names reusable structures that appear across the whole course: mapping inside wrappers, changing wrapper shapes consistently, combining traces, and composing local derivative rules.

 Further Reading